yamanmy/partycool/README.md

 # Partycool
 ## Package for particle size analysis of all microscopy images
-This package can be used to analyze the particle size from microscopy images such as AFM images and SEM images.
+This package can be used to analyze the particle size from microscopy images such as FEM, SEM images and optical microscopy.
+We will try to implement also the recignition of AFM images.

 In addition, there is a visualization tools that can be used to plot the size distribution of the particles.
 ### How to install
 ```